luke-fs/udacity_meme_generator/README.md

 It will create a meme with random quote in the static folder.

 ## (Sub)Models
 The project constists of a MemeEngine which is responsible for all image processing and of a QuoteEngine which is responsible for reading in quotes from PDF, Doc, Txt or CSV files.
+The Quote Engine has implemented a strategy Object (Ingestor).
+Also there is an Interace implemented for the 4 different Ingestors.